bookwyrm-social/bookwyrm/FEDERATION.md

 ##### Comment

-A `Comment` on a book mentions a book and has a message body.
+A `Comment` on a book mentions a book and has a message body, reading status, and progress indicator.

 Example: